 For parents, grandparents, and caregivers of Hillsborough County teens with disabilities and/or special needs

 Learn how to complete paperwork needed to stay in control of your child’s personal, legal, and financial affairs when he or she turns 18.
-If your child is turning (or has turned) 18, and has been diagnosed with a developmental disability or intellectual disability (e.g. cerebral palsy, autism, spina bifida, Down syndrome, Phelan-McDermid syndrome, Prader-Willi syndrome, etc.), and continues to need your help to make financial, educational, and health care decisions, you will likely need to petition the court to become a Guardian Advocate over your child.
+If your child is turning (or has turned) 18, and has been diagnosed with a developmental disability which is defined by Florida law as an intellectual disability (IQ below 69), cerebral palsy, autism, spina bifida, Down syndrome, Phelan-McDermid syndrome, or Prader-Willi syndrome, and continues to need your help to make financial, educational, and health care decisions, you will likely need to petition the court to become a Guardian Advocate over your child.

 10 am – 12 pm